Miracle-Ear Hearing Aid Reviews

 Miracle Ear Smartphone App

 The app allows patients to adjust volume, set programs, and even request appointments with their provider. iOS users will pair their hearing aids using the Apple “MFI Hearing Devices” accessibility feature.
-Android users will use a set of ultra-high frequency “chirps” to tell the hearing aids what is being adjusted on the app.
+Android users will use a set of ultrahigh frequency “chirps” to tell the hearing aids what’s adjusted on the app.

 Miracle-Ear Pricing

 While Miracle-Ear does not list prices online, hearing aids can cost anywhere from $1,000 to $4,000.
-You will need to visit a hearing clinic in person to get exact pricing information.
-Some customer reviews mention that Miracle-Ear devices can be pricey, but the quality is worth the cost.
+You must visit a hearing clinic in person to get exact pricing information.
+Some customer reviews mention that Miracle-Ear devices can be pricey, but the sound quality, high-touch service, and technology makes it worth the cost.
 The lack of pricing transparency is typical among leading brands I’ve reviewed and dispensed, such as Phonak hearing aids.
-If you want more pricing information upfront, you may want to consider over-the-counter hearing aids, such as Eargo and Jabra Enhance.
+If you have mild to moderate hearing loss and want more pricing information up front, you may want to consider over-the-counter hearing aids, such as Eargo and Jabra Enhance.
 Visit our Jabra Enhance review and Eargo review to learn more.

 Customer Reviews and Ratings

 Miracle-Ear customers often give the company five-star ratings and speak positively about their listening experience since purchasing the hearing aids.
-Many reviewers say that the company’s hearing specialists offer excellent care, providing useful insights and recommendations catered to their specific needs.
+Many reviewers say that the company’s hearing specialists offer excellent care, providing vital insights and recommendations for their needs.
 Another common theme among customer reviews is that customers never felt pressure to purchase the most expensive styles, and the staff went above and beyond to help them pick the best hearing aids for their hearing loss.

 As one of the most well-recognized brands of hearing aids, Miracle-Ear has a long history of providing quality products to folks with hearing loss.
-One of their most famous customers was Ronald Reagan, one of the first celebrities to go public about his use of hearing aids.
+One of their most famous customers was Ronald Reagan, one of the first celebrities to go public about using hearing aids.
 They offer a wide range of very high-quality hearing aids and accessories.
 They have established themselves as an American company with longevity and a commitment to being part of the communities they serve.
 Their current tech is all made by Signia and Audiotone, but the service is all Miracle-Ear.
-For those looking to hear well and establish a local relationship with their provider, Miracle-Ear is certainly worth a look.
+Miracle-Ear is worth looking into for those looking to hear well and establish a local relationship with their provider.
 My only reservation is that because of the proprietary nature of the line.
-If you move, you may have a bit of a challenge finding someone to adjust and service instruments purchased at another franchise location.
+If you move, you may find it challenging to find someone to adjust and service instruments purchased at another franchise location.

 Take Our Free Online Hearing Test